ggcarrots/django-carrots/source/python_quickstart.rst

 Now you will learn what "calling a function" means.
 You can call a function using ``()``, which is an information for the interpreter to call a function.
 Calling a function will run a function.
 If you forget  to type ``()`` after the function name, the function is not called.
-In this situation you will not get any informations about an error, because the command you typed is still correct.
+In this situation, you will not get any informations about errors, because the command you typed is still correct.

-Generally, called functions **return** some values. :func:`input` function returns a string, that’s why we can use it the same way as we used strings before.
+Generally, function calls **return** some values.
+The :func:`input` function returns a string, that’s why we can use it the same way that we used strings before.

-For example we can use ``input()`` to save given string as a name:
+For example, we can use ``input()`` to save a given string as a name:

 .. testsetup::